Palestinian Authority arrest raid sparks deadly West Bank clashes

-A statement from the security forces confirmed the death of Firas Yaish and said they were “waiting for a medical report,” on the circumstances of his killing.
+A statement from the security forces confirmed the death of bystander Firas Yaish and said they were “waiting for a medical report”, on the circumstances of his killing.

-He was killed “in a place where no security personnel were present,” forces spokesman Talal Dweikat said in a statement.
+He was killed “in a place where no security personnel were present,” security spokesman Talal Dweikat said in a statement.

 Unrest persisted through the morning, with hundreds of youths hurling rocks at PA armoured vehicles and the sound of gunfire ringing out across the city centre, AFP correspondents reported.